SudoKuru/UserActiveGamesBFF/README.md

    You will be asked for your password, which is your GitHub Token.
 Make sure your GitHub Token has permissions to access GitHub's Container Registry!<br>
    The needed scope is ```read:packages```<br>
    This command should be run in the terminal in the root folder of this project.<br>
+3. Follow this tutorial here for ensuring docker images are up to date: [Docker image tutorial](https://phoenixnap.com/kb/update-docker-image-container)<br>
-3. The Mongo image can be run with this command in the root folder:<br>
+4. The Mongo image can be run with this command in the root folder:<br>
    Note use ```sudo``` on Linux/Mac<br>
 ```console
 npm run docker
 ```
-3. The app can then be run with the command:<br>
+5. The app can then be run with the command:<br>
 ```console
 npm run start
 ```
-4. Integration tests can be run when the app is running with this command:<br>
+6. Integration tests can be run when the app is running with this command:<br>
 ```console
 npm run test:integration
 ```